Whyzanet/WhyzaGC/README.md

 With the rear of the MightyOhm accessible, the first wire to connect is the MightyOhm geiger serial TX pin which is found on J7 pin 4 on the MightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
 This is pin 6 on the top from left to right ( from the front! ) on both Huzzah versions and is the blue wire shown below.

-If you want include the random number functionality, wire from the MightyOhm centre pulse pin on J6 to GPIO 12.
+If you want to include the random number functionality, wire from the MightyOhm center pulse pin on J6 to GPIO 12.
 GPIO 12 is pin 5 next to pin 6 noted above on both Huzzah versions, and is the yellow wire in the image below.

 Finally, connect the Huzzah's 3.3v and GND pins to the MightyOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this document, or Adafruit's pinout images online.